 Where the will offered for probate contains alterations by interlineation or deletion on its face, the petition for probate must contain allegations to explain the alterations and state petitioner's position in the matter.
 The petition must request that the interlineated portion be admitted or not admitted or that the deletions take effect or be disregarded or make such other request as petitioner finds to be according to the law.
 The petition must further contain statements of all relevant facts regarding the alteration, for example, whether the will was in the possession of the decedent.
 Such additional statements must be set forth in an attachment to the Judicial Council form petition.
-"Proof of Holographic Instrument," Judicial Council form DF-135, is required whenever the petitioner alleges

-"Proof of Holographic Instrument," Judicial Council form DF-135, is required whenever the petitioner alleges that the deletion or interlineation is in the handwriting of the testator and should be admitted.
+"Proof of Holographic Instrument," Judicial Council form DE-135, is required whenever the petitioner alleges that the deletion or interlineation is in the handwriting of the testator and should be admitted.
 (Prob.
 Code §§ 8221, 8222.)

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
 1/1/2006; Rev. 1/1/2009; Rev. 1/1/2010; Renum.
-2014)
+2014; Rev. 1/1/2015)